anthonymcglone2022/github_markdown/README.md

-# github_markdown
+# Markdown example
+## An example of a sub-heading
-Simple repo with a README written with markdown
+This is a repo with an initial attempt at markdown

+A line break to create some text below the above line.